MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetdeviceregistrypropertya.md

 #### SPDRP_DRIVER

 The function retrieves a string that identifies the device's <a href="https://msdn.microsoft.com/5f6fec1a-1134-4765-81be-9b50939e5e66">software key</a> (sometimes called the <a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">driver key</a>).
-For more information about driver keys, see <a href="https://www.bing.com/search?q=Registry+Trees+and+Keys+for+Devices+and+Drivers">Registry Trees and Keys for Devices and Drivers</a>.
+For more information about driver keys, see <a href="devinst.registry_trees_and_keys">Registry Trees and Keys for Devices and Drivers</a>.